 Size

-Is rather large fish for tetra kind – congo tetra male typically reach a maximum size of around 3.5 to 4 inches (9-10 cm) in length and the female – up to 6 cm correspondingly.
-However, it’s important to note that individual sizes can vary slightly, with males often being larger than females.
+The Congo tetra is a relatively large member of the tetra family.
+Males typically reach a maximum size of around 3.5 to 4 inches (9 to 10 cm), while females can grow up to 6 cm.
+It’s important to note that individual sizes may vary, with males often being slightly larger than females.

 Lifespan